kreggscode/cosmic-guardians-nft/README.md

 ## 📚 Documentation

-Detailed guides available in the `/docs` folder:
-- `QUICK_START.md` - Get started in 5 minutes
-- `DEPLOYMENT_GUIDE.md` - Step-by-step deployment
-- `BLOCKCHAIN_GUIDE.md` - Understanding the smart contracts
+- `BLOCKCHAIN_GUIDE.md` - Understanding the smart contracts and Web3 concepts
-- `SETUP_YOUR_ENV.md` - Environment configuration
+- **API Documentation** - Available at `http://localhost:3001/api/docs` when backend is running

 ## 🤝 Contributing